Colmar hidden Christmas Courtyard with people walking and Christmas decorations seen down the street of the old village

 5. Place Rapp Christmas Corner (The Local Family Spot)

-Location: Next to Champ de Mars park, a 10-minute walk from Colmar train station
+📍Where to find it: Next to Champ de Mars Park, a 10-minute walk from Colmar train station.

 6. Les Halles Covered Market Courtyard